Hometown: Santa Barbara****_DR: You really rode a great race today!_

 Kendall Norman: Thanks, I thought the course was really good.
 It was one of the best courses I've ever ridden.
 The conditions were good and it was just really tight and technical, how I like it._You're used to that type of terrain?_

-That’s pretty much what I grew up riding.
-In the hills of Santa Barbara, [California's Central Coast] and pretty much everywhere we’d go, we’d try to find tight, technical stuff.And yet you’re so good in Baja also.
+That's pretty much what I grew up riding.
+In the hills of Santa Barbara, and pretty much everywhere we'd go, we'd try to find tight, technical stuff._And yet you're so good in Baja also._

 Yeah, I had a really good ride in Baja; that's nothing like this, today!
 My team did really good in Baja.
 I pretty much just carried the bike down to the next guy._What was it like being a part of a team with Johnny Campbell and Steve Hengeveld?_

-Well, they’ve known about me.
-I was racing a GP and Johnny [was there].
-The next week he offered to give me one of his [Honda XR] 650′s to practice on to see how I liked it.
-Then I was on their team and now I’m riding for them.Are you going to continue racing with Johnny Campbell and Steve Hengeveld?
+Well, they've known about me.
+I was racing a GP and Johnny .
+The next week he offered to give me one of his 650's to practice on to see how I liked it.
+Then I was on their team and now I'm riding for them._Are you going to continue racing with Johnny Campbell and Steve Hengeveld?_

 Actually, they've signed another person, Robbie Bell, for off-road efforts.
 He's going to be my partner and Johnny and Steve are going to continue on._What are you going to be up to in 2005?_